vikasganiga05/vikasganiga05/README.md

 # Hi, I'm Vikas Ganiga <img src="https://raw.githubusercontent.com/vikasganiga05/vikasganiga05/master/assets/wave.gif" width="40">

-I'm a Full Stack Developer, Open Source and Tech Enthusiast based in Mangalore, India. specializing in building (and occasionally designing) exceptional websites, applications, and everything in between.
-I have a huge passion in developing applications using PHP & MySQL, and now it is totally shifting to the trending MERN (MongoDB, ExpressJS, ReactJS, NodeJS) Stack.
+Hi, I am a self-taught Full Stack Developer, Open Source, and Tech Enthusiast from India.
+I am primarily focused on JavaScript, but my learning style allows me to adapt to new languages and ideologies with ease.
+I've been building stuff on the web since 2019, I've made countless side projects.
+I like creating simple and effective UI that optimizes the user experience.

-Self-Taught JavaScript Developer with a strong drive and willingness to learn new things.
-I love creating simple and effective UI that optimizes user’s experience.
-My personal mission is to further my specialization in full-stack development, contribute to open-source projects, solve difficult problems, work with amazing people and develop cool products.
-I would also like to make a huge impact in the full-stack industry.
+I also love doing open source development and contributions, It gives me a wonderful feeling of achievement and joy which I cannot explain in words.
+My experience ranges from small personal projects to full production applications capable of scaling and growing through well planned modularity and extensibility.

 #### Here are a few things you should know about me: